 Appendices contain several relevant messages, as well as some derivations.
 Appendix \ref{aa1} recalls how expressions (\ref{vava}, \ref{vovo}) for the energy density and current are derived from the unique relativistic invariant Langrangian and the energy-momentum tensor.
 Appendix \ref{aa2} studies the derivation of the energy density (\ref{gru}) from a non-relativistic Lagrangian.
 This Lagrangian is not unique, and the two main choices are presented in detail.
 Appendix \ref{aa3} looks at 1d Gaussian wave-packets, their energy density and energy transfer speed comparing it with the coordinate transfer speed.
 Appendix \ref{aa4} does the same for Airy wave-packets and also explains the physical meaning of these packets via the energy density (\ref{gru}).
 Eq.~(\ref{rable}) in Appendix \ref{aa3} provides an example of 1d normalizable state, whose energy density $\rho(\bm r, t)$ is negative for a finite ranges of $\bm r$ and $t$ only.
+Appendix \ref{simon} demonstrates for certain states the energy transfer velocity can be slower than the coordinate transfer velocity.
+Appendix \ref{resto} discusses the positivity feature of the total energy density.
 Appendix \ref{aa5} calculates the holographic energy (\ref{kakav}) for Landau levels (free 2d electrons in a magnetic field) that are basic for the modern solid state physics.